Trigger Points & Thai Massage

 From an energetic viewpoint, meditators who could direct better focus and awareness to the point and “breathe into it” perhaps causing dilation of the capillaries at the point could “detoxify” such points.

-Similarly, a Thai Massage Therapist’s aims to bring the client’s awareness and consequent enhanced blood supply back into the TrP.
+Similarly, a Thai Massage Therapist’s aims is to bring the client’s awareness to the TrP causing changes in neurochemistry of the motor plate and consequently enhanced blood supply back into the muscle cell.
 Once some of the tenderness is relieved and some softness achieved at the point, you can proceed with some careful stretching to the muscle to enhance blood flow even more.

 Techniques to handle Trigger Points are dealt with in our Thai Massage Course -- Anatomy of Thai Massage.